Niranjan7407/Ecommerce-Follow-Along/README.md

 ## **Milestone 14**
 In this milestone, We made an endpoint to delete the product with its specified Mongo DB ID and made a frontend page.
 So that, Only the sellers can handle the delete operation.

+## **Milestone 15**
+In this milestone, We made a navbar component and added it to the Homepage to increase the interactivity of the page.